"Mina föräldrar tycker inte om att du äter myror."

-Translation:My parents do not like that you eat ants.
+Translation:My parents do not like that you are eating ants.

 I do not understand what you people all have got against subjunctive cases.
 At least they increase precision and style within languages.
 I for myself am glad to be German in terms of such aesthetic additions, although we do not have a separate subjunctive clause.
 Instead, we are fine with our two conjunctive cases. :D